 Before we dive into how to cut the cord, let’s step back and think about whether you should in the first place.
 Consider the following:

-Are you paying at least $50 per month for TV service?
-Most live TV streaming services start at $50 to $55 per month, so cord-cutting might not save you much if your TV provider is giving you a great deal.
+Are you paying at least $65 per month for TV service?
+Most live TV streaming services start at $60 to $65 per month, so cord-cutting might not save you much if your TV provider is giving you a great deal.
 It’s possible to spend less with cheaper services such as Netflix, but not without giving up a lot of what’s on cable.
+(Don't forget to factor cable's sneaky fees into your math.)

 Do you already have home internet service?
 If you’re paying for internet and use it often, cord-cutting will probably make financial sense.
 Adding home internet service just to cut cable TV, on the other hand, will likely be a wash.
 I don’t recommend using your phone’s mobile hotspot for internet service if you’re cutting the cord.